February 6

 In fact, we've seen little difference in performance, durability, or longevity between plain nonstick coatings and reinforced nonstick coatings, or smooth nonstick coatings and textured nonstick coatings.
 This is true regardless of what they're reinforced with (e.g., titanium, diamond, or granite particles).

 The reviews of Diamond Platinum support our testing results.
 They get some of the worst reviews of all the Gotham Steel products.
-This alone isn't conclusive evidence, but along with our testing, we're pretty confident when we say that Diamond Platinum is not any more durable than the original titanium ceramic Gotham Steel products, and it is not more nonstick, either.

 back to top